fossasia/support.eventyay.com/tax-invoices/Can-I-issue-invoices-for-my-ticket-sales.md

+---
+title: Can I issue invoices for my ticket sales
+---

 Hello,

 this article is not yet available.
 Our team is working hard to answer all questions.
 We will be adding this article soon.